electiondata-my/meco-front/README.md

 ## Contributing

-Thank you for your willingness to contribute to this free and open source project by the Malaysian public sector!
-When contributing, consider first discussing your desired change with the core team via GitHub issues or discussions!
+Thank you for your willingness to contribute to this open source project dedicated to the public domain!
+When contributing, consider first discussing your desired change via GitHub issues or discussions.
+Happy coding!